sanketpadhyal/FacultyOne/README.md

 ## 📝 How It Works

 1. Educator registers on FacultyOne
-2. Admin reviews & approves account
+2. Admin reviews & approves account (pending requests help manage storage and ensure quality)
 3. Educator uploads academic materials
-4. Temporary classroom token is generated
+4. Educator manually generates up to 5 temporary classroom tokens in their dashboard
-5. Token is used once and auto-expires
+5. The educator uses a token to log into a classroom session, and after successful login, the token is immediately invalidated and disappears from their token list
-6. Files open securely in session view
+6. Files open securely in the classroom session and the session is one-time use only

 ---